ReactiveMongo/Play-ReactiveMongo/README.md

 > Please Notice:
 >
-> - your controller can extends `MongoController` which provides a few helpers
+> - your controller may extend `MongoController` which provides a few helpers
 > - all actions are asynchronous because ReactiveMongo returns Future[Result]
 > - QueryBuilder can be used with Json also